linode/docs/docs/guides/networking/linode-network/ip-sharing-atlanta/index.md

         conf t

-1. Copy the contents of your template configuration file and paste them into the VTY shell:
+1. Copy the contents of your template configuration file and paste them into the VTY shell.

 1. Tell the VTY shell that you are done entering your configurations: